-EdLabs at Harvard University, a prominent national center for research in economics and education policy, is conducting a study in more than 90 TIP-district schools to assess the educational impact of principal pay incentives to assure implementation by the principals of selected research-proven “best practices” to advance student academic attainment.
+EdLabs at Harvard University, a prominent national center for research in economics and education policy, funded and implemented a two-year study in more than 75 TIP-district schools to assess the educational impact of principal pay incentives to assure implementation by the principals of selected research-proven “best practices” to advance student academic attainment.
 Once the analysis is completed, there will be opportunities for further collaboration with partners for sharing the results.